 Section 2.
 Executive Committee.
 Between meetings of the Board of Directors, an Executive Committee, consisting of the Chair, the Vice-Chair, the Secretary, and the Treasurer, shall exercise oversight over the affairs of the Corporation.
 The Executive Director (the Corporation’s chief administrative officer) shall be an ex officio member of the Executive Committee.
 The Executive Committee may be convened at any time by any one of its members (including its ex officio member).
 The Executive Committee may conduct its business by electronic means.
 The initiator of an Executive Committee meeting shall provide notice by any reasonable means, including by telephone or email, to each member of the Executive Committee.
 A quorum of the Executive Committee shall consist of a majority of Directors on the Committee attending the meeting, but in no event shall a quorum of the Executive Committee consist of less than two Directors.

 Section 3.
 Standing Committees.
-The Board of Directors hereby creates the following Standing Committees of the Board: Finance and Governance Committee, Development Committee, and Operations Committee.
+The Board of Directors hereby creates the following Standing Committees of the Board: Finance Committee, Governance Committee, Program Committee, and Development Committee.
 These committees shall function within the spheres as suggested by their title and shall perform such duties as requested of them from time-to-time by the Board of Directors.
-A Director shall chair standing Committees, which shall include at least one additional Director, and may also include volunteers with special expertise or interest in the committee’s work.
+A Director shall chair standing Committees, which shall include at least one additional Director, and may also include community volunteers with special expertise or interest in the committee’s work.
 Standing Committees shall provide advice and recommendations to the Board of Directors but shall have no authority to bind the Corporation.
 The Chair of Board shall have the authority to appoint Directors to Standing Committees, subject to ratification by the Board of Directors.
 The Chair of a Standing Committee shall have authority to appoint interested persons to the Committee, subject to ratification by the Board of Directors.

 Section 4.
 Other Committees and Task Groups.
 The Board of Directors may establish Special Purpose Committees or Task Groups to further the work of the Corporation.
 A Director need not chair such Special Purpose Committees or Task Groups.
 They may include volunteers with special expertise or interest in the work of the committee or group.
 Special Purpose Committees and Task Groups provide advice and recommendations to the Corporation but shall have no authority to bind the Corporation.
 The Chair of a Special Purpose Committee or Task Group shall have authority to appoint interested persons to the Committee or Group, subject to ratification by the Board of Directors.